RahulSDeshpande/tyriar.github.io/_posts/2014-06-22-sorting-algorithms.md

 layout      : post
+title       : Sorting algorithms tags        : [Algorithm, Computer science, Sorting] preview     : /images/2014/06/22/sorting-algorithms.svg
+socialimage : /images/2014/06/22/preview.png
+primarytag  : Sorting
+draft : 1
-title       : Sorting algorithms tags        : [Algorithm, Computer science, Sorting] socialimage : primarytag  : Sorting intro       : A sorting algorithm takes a list of items and sorts them in a particular order, most commonly alphabetically or numerical.
+intro       : A sorting algorithm takes a list of items and sorts them in a particular order, most commonly alphabetically or numerical.
 ---

 {% include post-image.html class="right-col" alt="A sorting algorithm" src="/_drafts/images/sorting-algorithms/sorting-algorithms.svg" %}

 The study of sorting algorithms is a great way to improve your craft as a software developer.
-They provide simple algorith ms on which complexity analysis can be practised and also introduce some clever solutions to a simple and understandable problem.
+They provide simple algorithms on which complexity analysis can be practised and also introduce some clever solutions to a simple and understandable problem.

 <div class='clear'><!----></div>